Halmstad Intelligent Home (HINT)

 At Halmstad University there is an apartment called Halmstad Intelligent Home (HINT).
 It provides a realistic home environment for research studies and experiments to develop new innovations.
 An intelligent home is not just a resource for facilitating everyday life and for controlling simple functions such as lamps or home electronics.
 The technology can also be an important resource in healthcare.

-Halmstad Intelligent Home (HINT) is financed by the research environment Embedded and Intelligent Systems (EIS) at the School of Information Technology (ITE).
+Halmstad Intelligent Home (HINT) is financed by the School of Information Technology (ITE).
 HINT is strongly linked to Leap for Life, Halland’s innovation centre for information driven care.
 The apartment is used for health innovation and is equipped with a variety of sensors that detect the activity in the room.
 The thermal cameras in the apartment can, for example, be used to analyse human behavior and assist care providers during night time.
 The sensors are often simple and the thermal cameras are operated with cheap computers.
 The technology is integrated in the living space and, according to the researchers who have lived in the apartment, are not noticed, which is a sign of the technology well integrated in the apartment.